Open-Source-Studio-at-ITP/Syllabus/data-assignment.md

 ## Fork Repo

 You have two options here.
 You can fork [Corpora repo directly](https://github.com/dariusk/corpora) or the ["Open Source Studio" fork of Corpora](https://github.com/Open-Source-Studio-at-ITP/corpora).
-The latter options allows you to experiment with making a pull request that flows through our class before heading "upstream" to Corpora itself.
+The latter option allows you to experiment with making a pull request that flows through our class before heading "upstream" to Corpora itself.
 [Instructions for how to fork are on the GitHub guide](https://guides.github.com/activities/forking/).

 ![Fork Button on Github](https://github-images.s3.amazonaws.com/help/bootcamp/Bootcamp-Fork.png)